php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 Middleware has the following roles:

 - Producing a response on its own.
-If specific request conditions are met, the middleware an produce and return a response.
+If specific request conditions are met, the middleware can produce and return a response.

 - Returning the result of the request handler.
 In cases where the middleware cannot produce its own response, it can delegate to the request handler to